Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation- Algorithms: Introduction

+\item Expanding on the previous point, since our approach can be considered as an interpolation bridging the TRW and BP approximations for the GM's partition function, it seems appropriate to cite \citep{knoll_self-guided_2023}, where another interpolation approach was unveiled.
+The interpolation discussed in \citep{knoll_self-guided_2023} is of an annealing type -- it starts with the trivial (high-temperature) model where all components are independent, and then the potentials of the pair-wise model are tuned gradually, adjusting the scaling parameter from 0 to 1.
+At every incremental step, a BP algorithm is employed to track the fixed point, ensuring the method's precision and reliability.
+The primary objective of this approach was to surpass the conventional BP in both accuracy and convergence rates.
+In contrast, our approach is designed to ascertain the exact value of the partition function and marginals, thus setting a new standard for precision in the analysis of complex systems.

-\item We utilize and generalize re-parametrization \cite{wainwright_tree-based_2002}, gauge transformation and loop calculus \cite{chertkov_loop_2006,chertkov_loop_2006-1,chertkov_gauges_2020} techniques, as well as the combination of the two \cite{sudderth_loop_2007}.
+\item We utilize and generalize re-parametrization \citep{wainwright_tree-based_2002}, gauge transformation, and loop calculus \citep{chertkov_loop_2006,chertkov_loop_2006-1,chertkov_gauges_2020} techniques, as well as the combination of the two \citep{sudderth_loop_2007}.

-\item Our approach is also related to development of the MCMC techniques with polynomial guarantees, the so-called Fully Randomized Polynomial Schemes (FPRS), developed specifically for Ising models of a specialized, e.g. attractive \cite{jerrum_polynomial-time_1993} and zero-field, planar \cite{gomez_approximate_2009,ahn_synthesis_2016} types. \end{itemize}
+\item Our approach is also related to the development of MCMC techniques with polynomial guarantees, the so-called Fully Randomized Polynomial Schemes (FPRS), developed specifically for Ising models of specialized types, e.g., attractive \citep{jerrum_polynomial-time_1993} and zero-field, planar \citep{gomez_approximate_2009,ahn_synthesis_2016}.